Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Experimental Validation

 \section{Experimental Validation}

-This section presents preliminary experimental tests suggesting that the proposed actuator is feasible and can track a variety of vertical GRF profiles tasks for lower-limb exoskeletons.
+This section presents preliminary experimental tests suggesting that the proposed actuator can meet the expected performance of a variety of vertical GRF profiles tasks for a load-bearing robotic leg that could eventually be used as an exoskeletons.
 Some undesired effects are found and discussed, such as relative to leg switching.
-Also, an energy consumption test is conducted and suggests that the proposed actuator can consume up to 6.3x times less energy for walking.
-The exoskeleton is not worn by a user here and is guided along a vertical rail.
+Also, an energy consumption test is conducted and suggests that the proposed actuator can consume up to 4.8x times less energy for walking.
+The robot is guided along a vertical rail.
 The demonstrations were filmed and presented in the video attached to the paper.
 Table~\ref{table:validationRefernces} contains all the parameters and references used for the tests.